Why do hurricanes cause tornadoes at landfall?

 Meteorologists study hurricanes by dividing the storm up into four quadrants.
 The right front quadrant of the storm is the area where the most tornadoes form, due to it usually being the first part of the system that makes landfall, causing the most wind and wind shear.

-Hurricane-spawned tornadoes are usually wrapped in rain and are hard to see.
-But, most hurricanes produce weak tornadoes between the EF-0 and EF-1 ratings,
+Hurrican-spawned tornadoes are usually wrapped in rain and are hard to see.
+But most hurricanes produce weak tornadoes between the EF-0 and EF-1 ratings.

-Either way, hurricanes are a problem in themselves, so even weak tornadoes can be an even worse problem during a hurricane.
+While the actual hurricane remains the primary safety concern, these smaller tornadoes can cause additional problems.